laipn/company-questions/README.md

 ### Exit Interviews

-_Question_: Does your company do exit interview?
-Why or why not?

-_Subtleties_:

 Giving negative feedback can only have negative consequences on working relationships.
 The only time you can elicit honest feedback is when an employee leave a company.
 This is true for both an attritioning employee giving feedback about management; and for other employees giving feedback on an attritioning employee.

 Most companies don't do exit-interviews for legal [reasons](https://www.law.com/thelegalintelligencer/2019/04/29/exit-interviews-do-the-benefits-outweigh-the-risks/?slreturn=20250806172058).
 Thus a company that chooses to perform exit-interviews makes a conscious decision to trade honest feedback for legal liabilities.

+_Question_: Does your company do exit interview?

+_Subtleties_:

+- Yes
+  - What kind of questions do you ask during these interviews?
+How does that feedback and incorporated back into the company?
+- No
+  - What other methods do you use to ensure that employees are not leaving because of toxic management?

 ## Management Culture